 (From Big Bang.)

 I believe Big Bang were the biggest K-pop group before BTS but I have yet to find any of their songs that I really like.
 Two of members have done significant solo work since but the band had to break up because the members had to do their military service.

 However, I have to mention that one of the other members, Seungri who was part owner of the Burning Sun nightclub, was in a major sex scandal which implicated others in the K-pop industry; it is not clear why that band member is not currently in prison.

 Eyes, Nose, Lips This song about lost love is not K-pop in the normal sense of happy & bouncy but it is iconic.
+One of my favorite songs ever in any genre, ever.
 There are three different versions to see:

 - the music video with English subtitles and also Romanized Korean so you can sing along.
-Don't be surprised by the low number of views as the actual music video has a 174 million views at the time of writing.
+Don't be surprised by the low number of views as the actual music video has a 239 million views as of March 2023.
 I gather this video was somewhat controversial at the time because he appears shirtless—but he has a great body!
 If the comments to the video are to believed, he is married to the woman he broke up with and then wrote this song for her.

 - A beautiful concert performance